StephenBooysen/dt-architecture-artifacts/client-electron/README.md

 ## Configuration

-The app connects to the Architecture Artifacts server at `http://localhost:5000` by default.
+The app connects to the Design Artifacts server. at `http://localhost:5000` by default.
 This can be configured through environment variables if needed.